muise001/wafs/README.md

 **Babylon** — this one is quite different, it’s a 3D game engine based on WebGL and JavaScript, perfect for, well, building video games or complex 3D scenes.

-**Karma** is the perfect tool to run tests against different browsers.
+**Karma** — is the perfect tool to run tests against different browsers.
 If you want to make sure your app works on all browsers this is the framework for you.

-**jQuery** is used by just about everybody, some say it’s the most used JavaScript library in the world.
+**jQuery** — is used by just about everybody, some say it’s the most used JavaScript library in the world.
 So when should you use it?
 Just about anytime.

-**PhantomJS** —it helps you in the testing department.
+**PhantomJS** — it helps you in the testing department.
 It enables you to run tests, monitor network requests and manipulate pages.

 ### Bronnen